| Political Reforms and the Development of Human Rights in Bahrain

 judiciary and rights guaranteeing the political participation of

+women.
 The Charter became a political reference point and a new social

 contract, laying the ground for a national referendum, which was